kpn/mq-hammer/README.md

 Binaries for Linux and macOS are available from the [releases](https://github.com/rollulus/mq-hammer/releases/) page.

+A docker image is available on dockerhub, rollulus/mq-hammer:latest

+    docker run -it rollulus/mq-hammer:latest version

 For manual building, assuming a working Go environment and `dep` installed:

     make bootstrap test build